Pool car management - it's that easy!

 If a corporate car sharing fleet exists, then the monetary benefit is allocated equally to all employees entitled to use the vehicle.
 This calculation can be perceived as unfair, because not every employee uses the vehicle to the same extent for private journeys.

-Taxation via the logbook
+Taxation via driver log

 In general, the pool vehicle taxation is very complex and there are often difficulties with the tax office.
 It is advisable to keep a logbook and to record private and business trips meticulously.
 The disadvantage of a logbook is that it is very time-consuming.
 Manual driver's logbooks often have to be proven with receipts and kept accordingly.
 Due to the high time expenditure, companies not infrequently resort to the 1-percent rule.
 The solution to not needing the 1-percent rule can be a ban on the use of private journeys.
 If a business owner doesn't want either the 1 percent rule or the private driving ban, then an electronic logbook can help.
 A digitally kept driver's logbook reduces the amount of paperwork.